Chicagoans See Fed Role In Fighting Crime Wave — But Not On Streets

-There's no question the tragic and intransigent problem of gun violence weighs heavily on Chicago residents, but for some there's resignation as well.
+There's no question the tragic and intransient problem of gun violence weighs heavily on Chicago residents, but for some there's resignation as well.

 "This is nothing new in Chicago," says Keith Muhammed, while waiting at a bus stop on Chicago's west side.

-He's right, but it has been getting worse: More than 760 people were murdered in Chicago in 2016, the highest total in nearly two decades, and this year is shaping up as more of the same.
+He's right, but it is getting worse: More than 760 people were murdered in Chicago in 2016, the highest total in nearly two decades, and this year is shaping up as more of the same.

 The violent crime problem is especially bad especially in the West Garfield Park neighborhood, where the 45-year-old Muhammed lives.